IsacKun220/com1001/code-examples/README.md

 and select "VSCode".
 VSCode will be now available in your web browser for use with your Codio files.
 The URL you need to access it depends on your Codio box name.
-Your Codio box name is the subdomain of your Codio Box domain, which Codio reports in the preamble of every Terminal session that you start.
+Your Codio box name is the subdomain of your Codio Box domain, which Codio tells you in the preamble of every Terminal session that you start.
 For example, my Terminal session tells me that my Codio box domain is ``north-mister.codio.io``.
-This means my box name is ``north-mister`` (perhaps appropriately).
+This means my box name is ``north-mister``.
 This means my URL for VSCode, if I installed it, would be https://north-mister-4000.codio.io.
 Note that this URL is essentially the same as the Base URL of your web applications launched from Codio (as discussed in lectures), but using port 4000.